psevestre/openid-fapi/Financial_API_WD_002.md

 Read and write access carries higher risk; therefore the protection level required is higher than read-only access.

-As a profile of The OAuth 2.0 Authorization Framework, this document mandates the following for the advanced profile of the FAPI.
+As a profile of The OAuth 2.0 Authorization Framework, this document mandates the following for the advanced profile of the FAPI Security Profile 1.0.

 #### 5.2.2 Authorization server